-Based on available data about the resource, available attributes are to sort by last updated, most popular (reflecting number of usages) and best rated.
-Default is by last updated, and the component is implemented by default select input.
+Based on available data about the resource, available attributes are to sort by last updated, most popular (reflecting number of usages), best rated and best match according to selested filters.
+Default is by the best match, and the component is implemented by default select input as seen in the figure 2.4.